Tokyo Olympics digest: Malaika Mihambo wins long jump gold for Germany | DW | 03.08.2021

 The silver medal went to the four-time world champion and London Olympic gold medalist Brittney Reese from Team USA with 6.97 meters, ahead of Ese Brume from Nigeria.

-Mihambo, a world champion in 2019, has jumped 7.20 meters in the past, struggled with her run-up and takeoff during the pandemic.
+Mihambo, a world champion in 2019 who had jumped 7.20 meters in the past, struggled with her run-up and takeoff during the pandemic.
 But she managed to find her best form at just the right time.

 "I was sure that the distances would also come once I was on the board," said a delighted Mihambo.

-A thrilling men's 400 meter hurdles final was won by Norway's Karsten Warholm, who smashed the world record in the process.
-Last month, Warholm broke Kevin Young's 29-year world mark with a time of 46.70 seconds but he blew his own record away with an astonishing 45.94 run.
-Rai Benjamin (USA) pushed him all the way to take silver in 46.17, also half a second inside the old record.
+A thrilling men's 400-meter hurdles final was won by Norway's Karsten Warholm, who smashed the world record in the process.
+Last month, Warholm broke Kevin Young's 29-year world mark with a time of 46.70 seconds — but he blew his own record away with an astonishing 45.94 run.
+Rai Benjamin (Team USA) pushed him along to take silver in 46.17, also half a second inside the old record.
 Brazilian Alison dos Santos, 21, took bronze in 46.7

 Elsewhere, New Zealand's Lisa Carrington blew away the field in winning her third consecutive women's kayak sprint 200 at the Sea Forest Waterway.
 Carrington is gunning for four golds in Tokyo.

 Tuesday has brought some success on the water for Germany.
-In the men's Canoe Double 1000m, Sebastian Brendel and Tim Hecker managed to claim bronye behind the Chinese team and shock Cuban winners.
+In the men's canoe double 1000 meter, Sebastian Brendel and Tim Hecker managed to claim bronze behind the Chinese team and shock Cuban winners.

 mp (DPA, Reuters, AP)